mpeder/iotcttnhack/README.md

 - Make sure you have connected the device using USB
 - Make sure you have selected the correct COM port in the IDE
 - Upload the code to the device
-- View the Serial Monitor to validate that the device connect and sends data
+- View the Serial Monitor to validate that the device connects to gw and sends data
 ### Validate Data From TTN Node Device to TTN
 - On the TTN website go and view the data packages from the device on the TTN Application
 - Unless you are really good a decoding a byte array you will probably need a Decoder to understand the data...